 Office Expenses: Office expenses decreased to \$69,782,000, or by 15.4%, for the year ended December 31, 2017 compared to \$82,451,000 for the year ended December 31, 2016.
 The decrease is primarily due to reduced real estate taxes for the year ended December 31, 2017 as a result of our transfer of the right to collect supplemental real estate tax reimbursements related to an office property in San Francisco, California in March 2017, the sale of an office property and parking garage in Sacramento, California in June 2017, a decrease in real estate taxes for the year ended December 31, 2017 at our office property in Charlotte, North Carolina, the sale of the same office property in Los Angeles, California in September 2017, a decrease in real estate taxes at certain of our California properties, due to supplemental tax assessments received during 2016, partially offset by an increase in other tenant reimbursable expenses at certain of our Washington, D.C. properties, one of which was sold in August 2017.
-The aforementioned sales are expected to cause office property in San Francisco, California in December 31e expense is expected to be partially offset by expense increases from the acquisitions of on office property in San Francisco, California in December 2017 and an office property in San Francisco, California in January 2018.
+The aforementioned sales are expected to cause office property in San Francisco, California in June 2017 and an office property in San Francisco, Dationa, the sale of an office property in Los Angeles, California in September 2017, a decrease in real estate taxes at certain of our California properties, due to supplemental tax assessments received during 2016, partially offset by an increase in other tenant reimbursable expenses at certain of our Washington, D.C. properties, one of which was sold in August 2017.
+The aforementioned sales are expected to cause office property in San Francisco, California in December 2017 and an office property in San Francisco, California in January 2018.